quicbit-js/qb-standard/readme.md

   modern machine.
 * A larger project should unit-test-and-build in a few seconds.

-When build times get uncontrollably high, we scrutinize expensive tests, and/or make sure the project is broken into smaller and faster-building components.
+When build times get uncomfortably high, we scrutinize expensive tests, and/or make sure the project is broken into smaller and faster-building components.
 Usually, we don't let modules get big in the first place.